woojink/pa-project/README.md

 ## Getting started
 * Start your application with `python3 app.py`
+    - By default, the service runs on port 5000
-    - For different options for running, see [here](http://flask.pocoo.org/docs/0.11/api/)
+    - For more options, see [here](http://flask.pocoo.org/docs/0.11/api/)